FAQs about Marmot Tours Road Cycling Holidays & Challenges

 What spares should I bring for my bike?

-We send out a trip specific packing list to you about 6 weeks before your holiday starts, which details all the clothing, as well as bike spares that you need to bring.
+On your Link profile you can view our suggested packing list, which details all the clothing, as well as bike spares that you need to bring.
 It also specifies what you need to bring if you are hiring a bike.
-Tools (apart from tyre levers, a mini pump and puncture repair kit) are not required as Marmot Tours has them available (including a Torque wrench) for you to use on arrival.
+Tools (apart from tyre levers, a mini pump and puncture repair kit) are not required as Marmot Tours has them available (including a torque wrench) for you to use on arrival.

 Do you provide mounts for GPS on hire bikes?